max027/Notes/Interpreter.md

 ## Syntax-Directed Translation
 Syntax-directed translation is done by attaching rules or program fragments to productions in a grammar.
+* Syntax-Directed Translation is a method in compiler design where grammar rules are associated with actions (called semantic rules) that specify how to translate or evaluate a program based on its syntax.

 ## attribute's
 attributes are special annotations or metadata that provide extra information to the compiler about how to handle certain parts of your code.